verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/IstioIngressNoLoadBalancerIP.md

 ### Summary
 Analysis detected that the Verrazzano installation failed while installing the Istio Ingress Gateway.

-The root cause appears to be that the load balancer is either missing or unable to set the ingress IP address on the Istio Ingress Gateway service.
+The root cause appears to be that the load balancer is either missing or unable to set the external IP address on the Istio Ingress Gateway service.

 ### Steps